From Small Talk to Deep Connection

 - Any sustained, comfortable time together

-Groups vs. One-on-One
+Groups vs. one-on-one

 Group conversations tend to stay lighter.
 For depth, seek one-on-one time.